justysssss/Code-Studio/README.md

 ### 🎯 Advanced Code Editor
 - **Multi-Language Support**: JavaScript, Python, Java, C++, and many more
 - **Smart Syntax Highlighting**: Crystal-clear code visualization
-- **Intelligent Editor**: Code suggestions that make you more productive
 - **Custom Themes**: Code in style with your preferred color scheme

 <div align="center">